LiquidBarcelona/craft-cms-rate-limit/README.md

 The plugin tracks requests per IP using Craft's cache system with 60-second windows.
 When an IP exceeds the configured limit, subsequent requests receive an HTTP 429 (Too Many Requests) response.

+## Dashboard

+Access the Rate Limit dashboard from the Control Panel sidebar to monitor blocked requests:

+- **Stats overview** - Blocked requests in the last hour and 24 hours
+- **Top blocked IPs** - Most frequently blocked IP addresses
+- **Recent blocked requests** - Log of the last 100 blocked requests with timestamps and URIs
+- **Check IP** - Quick link to AbuseIPDB to investigate suspicious IPs

 ---

 Brought to you by [Liquid Studio](https://liquidbcn.com)